Ukrainian Politics: Major Issues and Personages (Updated)

 The Communist Party supports making Russian a state language for Ukraine and supports the Russia-led Customs Union.
 As vocal opponents of Ukraine’s military actions in the east, they have been accused of supporting Russia’s annexation of Crimea and supporting the separatists in Donbas.

-II.
 Selected Other Political Players

 Arseniy Yatsenyuk was Ukraine’s Prime Minister from February 2014 – April 2016.
 Previously the leader of the All-Ukrainian Union “Fatherland” (Batkivshchyna) party, Yatsenyuk and Parliament Chairman Oleksandr Turchynov founded a new party, The People’s Front, in September 2014.